-The Resilient Manager training course, developed by The Wellbeing Project, gives managers the tools and skills to effectively build and support the resilience and wellbeing of their teams.
+The Managing Resilience at Work (Resilient Manager) training course, developed by The Wellbeing Project, gives managers the tools and skills to effectively build and support the resilience and wellbeing of their teams.
 Managers will learn to recognise the early warning signs of poor physical and mental health and proactively support themselves and individuals who may need assistance.
-The course enables managers to create a positive wellbeing culture in the workplace that allows mangers and their teams to thrive at work.
+The course enables managers to create a positive wellbeing culture in the workplace that allows managers and their teams to thrive at work.

 Prior to attending the course, attendees will take a short online workplace resilience and wellbeing self assessment.
 It will give a snapshot of an individual’s personal resilience and the reports will be generically referred to during the course to explore strategies to enhance resilience.
 Please note that the trainer will not have access to the reports and will not discuss the results individually with each delegate.

 Managers and team leaders who want to gain an understanding of resilience, how to manage employee resilience and implement good practice in the workplace.
 It is recommended that attendees should be in employment, as this course is tailored for building resilience at work.